-" $TTV_x$ " denotes $trusted\truth\value(a, x, "True")$ , that is, the trusted truth value of proposition x (trusted by KP agent a) is "True".
-In our discussion, only one provenance requester (agent a) is involved, so, "a" does not appear in " $TTV_x$ ".
+" TTV_x " denotes trusted_truth_value(a, x, "True"), that is, the trusted truth value of proposition x (trusted by KP agent a) is "True".
+In our discussion, only one provenance requester (agent a) is involved, so, "a" does not appear in " TTV_x ".
 Other notations below are similar.

-" $ATV_x$ " denotes assigned\truth\value(x, "True"), i.e., the truth value of proposition x assigned by proposition creator is "True";
+" ATV_x " denotes assigned_truth_value(x, "True"), i.e., the truth value of proposition x assigned by proposition creator is "True";

-"Trusted" denotes trusted(x, a), that is, KP agent a trusts proposition x.
+"Trusted_x" denotes trusted(x, a), that is, KP agent a trusts proposition x.

-When only one proposition is involved, the footnote representing the proposition can be omitted, e.g., " $TTV_r$ " is written as "TTV".
+When only one proposition is involved, the footnote representing the proposition can be omitted, e.g., " TTV_x " is written as "TTV".

-Consider that a proposition has only two possible determined truth values: "True" or "False", therefore, " $\neg ATV_x$ " represents assigned\truth\value(x, "False"); and similarly " $\neg Trusted_x$ " represents that agent a distrust proposition x.
+Consider that a proposition has only two possible determined truth values: "True" or "False", therefore, " $\neg ATV_x$ " represents assigned_truth_value(x, "False"); and similarly " $\neg Trusted_x$ " represents that agent a distrust proposition x.
 Note that as a simple method to handle uncertainty, "Unknown" was used to represent a status in which truth value cannot be determined in static KP.
 In this paper, we will introduce a method to represent uncertain truth value.
 So, "Unknown" will no longer be used as a truth value.

 From the motivating scenario in the last section, we know that proposition creator may assign a numeric truth value to a proposition.
-This numeric truth value assigned by proposition creator is called "assigned certainty degree" and is used to represent uncertain assigned truth value.
+This numeric truth value assigned by proposition creator is called "assigned degree of certainty" and is used to represent uncertain assigned truth value.
 It is defined as follows.

-Definition 1: the assigned certainty degree (denoted as acd) of a proposition given by the proposition creator is defined as the degree of confidence (subjective probability) of the proposition creator to assign the truth value of "True" to the proposition.
+Definition 1: the assigned degree of certainty (denoted as acd) of a proposition given by the proposition creator is defined as the degree of confidence (subjective probability) of the proposition creator to assign the truth value of "True" to the proposition.

-$$acd = Pr(ATV)$$ (5-1)
+$$acd = Pr(ATV) \tag{5-1}$$

 Similar to static KP where a proposition has a trusted truth value (trusted by a provenance requester), a proposition may have a numeric trusted truth value.
-This numeric truth value is called "certainty degree (or degree of certainty)" and is used to represent uncertain trusted truth value.
+This numeric truth value is called "degree of certainty" and is used to represent uncertain trusted truth value.
 It is defined as follows.

-Definition 2: the certainty degree (denoted as cd) of a proposition is defined as the probability in which provenance requester believe the proposition being "True", that is, the probability of the trusted truth value to be "True".
+Definition 2: the degree of certainty (denoted as cd) of a proposition is defined as the probability in which provenance requester believes the proposition to be "True", that is, the probability of the trusted truth value to be "True".

-$$cd = Pr(TTV) (5-2)$$
+$$cd = Pr(TTV) \tag{5-2}$$

-Finally, "trust degree" is defined to represent uncertain trust relations.
+Finally, "degree of trust" is defined to represent uncertain trust relationships.

-Definition 3: the trust degree (denoted as td) of a proposition is defined as the degree of belief (subjective probability) for the provenance requester to trust this proposition.
+Definition 3: the degree of trust (denoted as td) of a proposition is defined as the degree of belief (subjective probability) for the provenance requester to trust this proposition.

-$$td = Pr(Trusted) (5-3)$$
+$$td = Pr(Trusted) \tag{5-3}$$